kubernetes/website/content/en/docs/concepts/workloads/pods/pod-topology-spread-constraints.md

 ### Interaction With Node Affinity and Node Selectors

-If the incoming Pod has `spec.nodeSelector` or `spec.affinity.nodeAffinity` defined, nodes not matching them will be bypassed.
+The scheduler will skip the non-matching nodes from the skew calculations if the incoming Pod has `spec.nodeSelector` or `spec.affinity.nodeAffinity` defined.

     Suppose you have a 5-node cluster ranging from zoneA to zoneC: